Before Clyde McPhatter and the Drifters, there were many other recordings by groups that used that name.

 It's also interesting to note that during the life of the Atlantic Drifters there were many, many other groups (both vocal and instrumental) sharing that name, both in America and abroad.
-Most of them seem to be Country And Western aggregations: the Carolina Drifters, the Evergreen Drifters, the Texas Drifters, the Ozark Drifters, Johnny Whitlock and the Drifters, the Dixieland Drifters, and the Dixie Drifters (the list probably isn't exhaustive).
+Most of them seem to be Country And Western aggregations: Jimmy Williams and the Drifters, A. C. Lynch and the Drifters, the Carolina Drifters, the Evergreen Drifters, the Texas Drifters, the Ozark Drifters, Johnny Whitlock and the Drifters, the Dixieland Drifters, and the Dixie Drifters (the list probably isn't exhaustive).
 There were also Joe Dolan and the Drifters (from Ireland) and Cliff Richard and the Drifters (from England).
-Then there was Jimmy Williams and the Drifters, a 1954 white group from Michigan.
 Another offering was Jeril Deane and the Drifters (a white Pop trio) on Vita, from mid-1953.

 |Mistreated Blues||Blazer Boy Blues||I Don't Want To See You Cry Anymore||The Dog, The Cat And Me||Go 'Way Blues||Nobody Told Your Lips To Say Hello||I'm The Caring Kind||Wine-Head Woman||And I Shook||I Had To Find Out For Myself|